tuura/plato/doc/manual.md

 	import Tuura.Concept.STG

-	-- C-element with environment circuit described using signal-level concepts circuit :: (Eq a) => a -> a -> a -> CircuitConcept a circuit a b c = interface <> outputRise <> inputFall <> outputFall <> inputRise <> initialState
+	circuit a b c = interface <> outputRise <> inputFall <> outputFall <> inputRise <> initialState
 	  where
     	interface = inputs [a, b] <> outputs [c]